ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ##### PUT `/tasks/{task-id}/reports/{report-id}`

+`task-id` is the ID of the task to which the report is being uploaded.
 `report-id` is a `ReportId` used by the Aggregators to ensure the report appears in at most one batch (see {{input-share-validation}}).
 The Client MUST generate this using a cryptographically secure random number generator.